-Any General Meeting not envisioned in the preceding paragraph shall be considered an extraordinary General Meeting and shall meet if called by the Company's Board of Directors at its own initiative or at the request of shareholders holding at least five percent of the share capital, stating in their request the matters to be dealt with in the Meeting.
+Any General Meeting not envisioned in the preceding paragraph shall be considered an extraordinary General Meeting and shall meet if called by the Company's Board of Directors at its own initiative or at the request of shareholders holding at least three percent of the share capital, stating in their request the matters to be dealt with in the Meeting.

-Article 25.- Calls to General Meetings
+Article 25.- Call to Shareholders' Meetings

-General Meetings shall be called by the Board of Directors as provided for by legislation in force, at least one month in advance of the date set for the meeting.
+General Meetings shall be called by the Board of Directors as provided for by legislation in force, at least one month in advance of the date set for the meeting, other than in those events in which the law establishes a different term.

 The call announcement shall state the name of the company, whether the meeting is ordinary or extraordinary, the date and time and place of the meeting, and all matters to be dealt with and other issues which, if any, are to be included in the meeting, according to the provisions of legislation in force and the General Meeting's Rules and Regulations.

 It may also note the date on which the Meeting will meet at second call, if necessary.
-A period of at least twenty-four hours must elapse between the first and the second call.
+A period of at least twenty-four hours must elapse between the first and the second call

-Shareholders representing at least five percent of the share capital may ask that a supplement to the call of a General meeting of shareholders be published that includes one or more items on the agenda.
+Shareholders representing at least three percent of the share capital may ask that a supplement to the call of an Annual General meeting of shareholders be published that includes one or more items on the agenda, provided that the new items are accompanied by supporting grounds or, as the case may be, by a founded proposal for a resolution.
+In no event may such right be exercise in respect of the call for special shareholders' meetings.
 This right must be exercised by reliable notification that must be received at the Company's domicile within five days following publication of the call.